primaprashant/tq/README.md

 4. Pop the least recent task from a specific queue:

    ```
-   tq popfirst errands
+   tqu popfirst errands
    ```

 5. Delete an entire queue (and all tasks in it):

    ```
-   tq delete errands
+   tqu delete errands
    ```

 6. Delete a single task by ID (no need for queue name):

    ```
-   tq delete <task_id>
+   tqu delete <task_id>
    ```

 7. List all queues that have at least one active task:
    ```
-   tq
+   tqu
    ```

 ## Everyday Use Cases

-Here are some everyday scenarios in which tq can keep you organized:
+Here are some everyday scenarios in which tqu can keep you organized:

 1. Daily Planning: Keep track of things you need to do today or this month in queues like `today`, `month`, `feb2025`, or `biils`.
 2. Reimbursements: Keep track of reimbursements you need to file at the end of the month in a queue named `reimbursements`.